Ruth Gay

 Ruth Gay (née Slotkin; October 19, 1922 – May 9, 2006) was an American writer whose work concerned Jewish life.
 She won the 1997 National Jewish Book Award for non-fiction for Unfinished People: Eastern European Jews Encounter America (1996).

 Early life and education

 Ruth Slotkin was born to Harry Slotkin and Mary (Pfeffer) Slotkin on October 19, 1922, in New York City.
 Although she grew up in The Bronx, her family moved to Queens due to her father's job.
 As a result, she transferred to Queens College, where she was a member of the leftist student Zionist organization.

 Slotkin earned a bachelor's degree from Queens College and a master's in library science from Columbia University in 1969.

 Career

 From 1948 to 1950 she was the editor of the JDC Review of the American Jewish Joint Distribution Committee.

 In 1997, Gay received the National Jewish Book Award for nonfiction for her book "Unfinished People: Eastern European Jews Encounter America."

-In 2002, she published "Safe Among the Germans: Liberated Jews After World War II" through the Yale University Press.
+In 2002, she published "Safe Among the Germans: Liberated Jews After World War II" through Yale University Press.